ChainSafe/gossamer/cmd/gossamer/README.md

 Gossamer publishes telemetry data and also includes an embedded Prometheus server that reports metrics.
 The metrics capabilities are defined in the [dot/metrics](../../dot/metrics) package and build on [the metrics library that is included with Go Ethereum](https://github.com/ethereum/go-ethereum/blob/master/metrics/README.md).
+The default port for Prometheus metrics is 9090, and Gossamer allows the user to configure this parameter with the `--metrics-port` command-line parameter.
 The Gossamer telemetry server publishes telemetry data that is compatible with [Polkadot Telemetry](https://github.com/paritytech/substrate-telemetry) and [its helpful UI](https://telemetry.polkadot.io/).